Multiple Choice Bible Quiz about Moses the Lawgiver

 The plan was to save Moses's life, and it succeeded.

-She instructed a servant to retrieve the basket, then took Moses in and adopted him as her own.
+The daughter instructed the servant to retrieve the basket, then took Moses in and adopted him as her own.

 Pharaoh's daughter gave him his name.

-9. What is the most important thing that Moses did?
+What is one of the most important things that Moses did?

 a.
-He supervised the construction of the Tower of Babylon.
+He supervised the construction of the Jerusalem temple.

 b.
 Moses led the Hebrews out of Egyptian slavery.